 The Bureau oversees the "Prison Tips" program.
-The goal of the program is to garner valuable criminal intelligence on unsolved and ongoing criminal activity, both inside and outside the department, from inmates, probationers, and other persons who may have knowledge of this type of activity.
-The "Prison Tips" program offers an anonymous method to provide this information.
+The goal of the program is to garner valuable criminal intelligence on unsolved and ongoing criminal activity, both inside and

 The system utilizes a special number where "TIPS" can be dialed from all inmate phones located inside all department facilities, as well as, 1-866-599-1778, which can be called from phones outside the facilities.
 All calls are received on a secured line that passes directly into a system monitored by the Office of the Inspector General.
 Information provided by callers is reviewed and forwarded to the appropriate Department staff or law enforcement agency having jurisdiction over the alleged activity.